hoevelmanns/scan-md-confluence/readme.md

 Markdown scanner and Confluence importer
 ---

 This project contains a NodeJs module that scans all markdowns of a specified directory recursively and imports them into Confluence as Confluence markup.
+The Confluence script can also be used to add labels to articles.